 Below are the hunters who stayed at my home on the Wyoming prairie in October 2018.
 Two are my sons; one is my grandson.
 To others are men my sons and I have known since our ays in California when they were in second grade.

 The three beauties on the Lorelei the day Darold and I were fated to meet on a cruise down the Rhine, circa 1962.
 Nancy is in foreground, Isolde in center.
 I am behind Isolde.

 On a beach in California when we were young.
-Annfried, who appears in my story "Into the World," visits from Germany with her husband.
+Annfried, who appears in my story "To the Amsterdam Pier," visits from Germany with her husband.

 The photo to the right is from the time I helped Darold establish his law office in Santa Clara.
 The snapshot to the left shows us after we split up and I lived in Tennessee.
 I had returned for a visit to our California home on the central coast.